June 5, 2023

 “We’re always strapped for space,” she says.

-Another challenge is the nature of working with a seasonal workforce, which is why Fonte makes a point to build relationships with managers and directors, who can in turn train their teams.
+Another challenge is the nature of working with a seasonal workforce, which is why Fonte makes a point to build relationships with managers and directors, who can, in turn, train their teams.

 Photo Credit: Amanda Muller